pnp/sp-dev-fx-controls-react/docs/documentation/docs/controls/FilePicker.md

 - OneDrive - tab allows to select a file from the user's One Drive.
 - Site document libraries - tab allows to select a file from the existing site document libraries.
 - Upload - tab allows to upload a file from local drive.
+- Multi-Upload - tab allows to upload multiple files from local drive.
 - From a link - tab allows to paste a link to the document.

 ## Overview